bips-hb/ConNIS_results/README.md

  Seeds have been used for all simulations and subsample drawings.

+An interactive web app of all results is available under https://connis.bips.eu.

 ## Prerequisites

 All simulations and analyses were run on a 64 core work station. `R >= 4.3.0` and the following packages are required: